Center for Art, Design, and Visual Culture presents first early-career survey of artist Levester Williams, all matters aside

 Opening Reception

-The exhibition will open on September 19 from 5 to 7 p.m. with public programming featuring Levester Williams, Michelle Diane Wright, and Lisa Freiman.
+The exhibition was opened on September 19 from 5 to 7 p.m. with public programming featuring Levester Williams, Michelle Diane Wright, and Lisa Freiman.
 The program is free and open to the public.

 About the Artist